0xSickb0y/windcorp/README.md

 # windcorp
-Pentest report for the windcorp series of CTF challenges.
+Pentest Report for Windcorp CTF Challenges

+This report details the findings, methodologies, and steps taken during the penetration testing of the Windcorp series of Capture The Flag challenges.
+This is a practice documentation and is by no means a professional assessment.
+The purpose of this report is to outline key vulnerabilities, exploitation techniques and methodology.

 ## Index Table